-For course descriptions, see Emergency Medical Technology / Technician (EMSP).
+For course descriptions, see Emergency Medical Technology / Technician EMSP.

-Homeland Security
+Emergency Management and Homeland Security

-Program Contact: Kenneth Mason Office: Technology Center, Room 116A

-Phone: (409) 880-8023 E-mail: hmsy@lit.edu
+Program Contact: Kenneth Mason Office: Technology Center, Room 116A Address: 855 E. Lavaca St., Beaumont, TX 77705 Phone: (409) 880-8023 E-mail: hmsy@lit.edu

 Lamar Institute of Technology was the first college approved by the Texas Higher Education Coordinating Board to offer an Associate of Applied Science Degree in Homeland Security.
-LIT also offers a Certificate of Completion in Homeland Security.
+The curriculum was revised in 2018 to an Associate of Applied Science Degree in Emergency Management and Homeland Security to better address the response needed for both man-made and natural emergency events.
+LIT also offers a Certificate in Emergency Management and Homeland Security.

-The 60 SCH Associate of Applied Science in Homeland Security and the Certificate of Completion in Homeland Security provide standardized education and training with real-world solutions to Homeland Security and National Defense.
-The Homeland Security curriculum combines disciplines in communications, emergency management, fire technology, and law enforcement.
+The 60 SCH Associate of Applied Science and the 25 SCH Certificate in Emergency Management and Homeland Security provide standardized education and training with real-world solutions to Homeland Security, Emergency Management, and National Defense.
+The curriculum combines disciplines in communications, emergency management, fire technology, and law enforcement.